I remember the exact moment when I learned how to drink.

 It is first seen in print in 1880, and it is very importantly not the case that someone invented a drink that felt timeless and named it the “Old Fashioned.”
 It was, by 1880, already timeless.
 “Old Fashioned” is actually short for “Old Fashioned Whiskey Cocktail,” and the Whiskey Cocktail was invented in the previous century.

 Today, the word “cocktail” means any kind of mixed drink, and could equally refer to a Sazerac or an Appletini, but there was a time when a “cock-tail” meant something specific.
 The first printed recipe appears in New York in 1806, and it is narrowly defined as “comprised of spirits of any kind, sugar, water and bitters.”
 That was a cocktail, those four ingredients.
-Anything else, tasty as it may be, wasn’t a cocktail.
+Anything else, tasty as it may be, wasn’t.

 But over the next 75 years, people kept tweaking the cocktail, hanging ornaments on it.
 There was the “fancy cocktail,” with curacao.
 Then the “improved cocktail,” with maraschino liqueur and absinthe, and people started using pineapples and raspberry syrup and muddling in fruit slices—what would be referred to, later, as “the garbage”—so when a reference to “Old-Fashioned Cocktails” appears in print in The Chicago Tribune in 1880, it’s that someone wants a “cocktail” the way it used to be.
 The Old Fashioned way.
 Spirit, sugar, water and bitters.
 The only acceptable change from the original was subbing ice for water.
 Anything else was heresy.